PierinaTufillaro/WebScraping/README.md

 ### Keywords
    - **POST /keywords** Returns some statistics about the keywords of the webpage.
    It includes:
-      How many keywords has the title.
+      The amount of keywords that the title has.
       Which of the keywords are unique.
       The frequency of the keywords.